 Advanced Stability and Reproducibility

 Immutability guarantees that development, test and production environments are strictly identical, eliminating the classic "it works on my machine" syndrome.
-Rollbacks are instant and reliable, reducing downtime during problematic updates to levels never reached before.
+Rollbacks are instant and reliable, reducing downtime during problematic updates.

 |---|---|---|---|